vxshxk/GPU-Buddy/README.md

 ## 📚 Background

 Remote GPU access is essential for compute-heavy tasks like machine learning and data analytics.
-Existing platforms (e.g., Google Colab) are limited in scope.
-This project implements **NVIDIA MPS**, which enables multiple CUDA processes to **cooperatively** share GPU resources, reducing context-switching and improving utilization.
+Existing platforms (e.g., Google Colab) are limited in the servers hosted by Google.
+This project allows emd users to **host thier own GPUs** as well as use the GPUs hosted by others while implementing **NVIDIA MPS**, which enables multiple CUDA processes to **cooperatively** share GPU resources, reducing context-switching and improving utilization.

 ---
 ## 🔧 Methodology